New York City cyclist caught attacking Uber driver in traffic

 LAS VEGAS UBER DRIVER PUMMELED BY PASSENGERS IN ATTACK CAUGHT ON VIDEO

 When the driver got out of the vehicle, he was struck in the head with the suspect’s bike lock.
-The victim managed to escape and was treated at a hospital, according to FOX 5 NY.
+The driver managed to escape and was treated at a hospital, according to FOX 5 NY.

 The suspect appeared to be a black male with black hair.
 He fled the scene on a black and green bicycle.